 At its core, face the mirror is about relationships: the ones we have with our friends, with our family, with strangers, with the public, with ourselves.
 It asks audiences to lead with their compassion and empathy as they are immersed in a world in which only two things are crystal clear: this woman has been attacked, and she is very, very afraid.
 Anger, confusion, and frustration further color the picture, but she’s trapped within a cycle of aggression and uncertainty—and the only way out is through.

 The current iteration of face the mirror includes works by Megan DeJarnett, Cecilia Arditto, Pauline Oliveros, Ben Patterson, Gerald Marks and Seymour Simons, and Franz Joseph Haydn.
 It features choreography by Sofia Klass.
-A workshop version of face the mirror will premiere on March 3, 2019 in the Roy O. Disney Concert Hall at CalArts.
-RSVP to the performance here.
+A workshop version of face the mirror premiered on March 3, 2019 in the Roy O. Disney Concert Hall at CalArts.
+Watch the performance here.